 - 1. Formulating the qualifications for Independent Directors and the composition of the Board and the committees. - 2.
 Nominating Independent Directors and non-Independent Directors. - 3.
 Formulating and assessing slates of potential candidates for Independent Director and non-Independent Director seats. - 4.
-Formulating and reviewing the execution of duties by all of the Directors. - 5.
+Formulating and reviewing the execution of duties for all Directors and Functional Committees. - 5.
 Reviewing the status of information disclosures. - 6.
 Drafting, amendment, and review of these Guidelines and important corporate governance bylaws and rules. - 7.
 Planning and recommendations for the corporate governance system, and review of the effectiveness of its implementation. - 8.
 Other duties as set out in the Articles of Incorporation, these Guidelines, or Board resolutions.